 Your Army Museum Needs You!

 Our brilliant team of volunteers work with our staff to support us in all areas of the museum.
-We currently have volunteer opportunities available in the area of front-of-house customer service.

 What our volunteers say…

 “I have always had a deep interest in history, and whilst I studied it at university and taught it in schools, until I volunteered with the York Army Museum I had never really seen how much a museum can engage, enrich and entertain people.
 Working in a regimental army museum is a unique experience.
 You never know who the next person to visit the museum will be.
 It could be a former soldier of the regiment, who will only too gladly tell you a cracking tale about their army days or perhaps will wander into a profound reminiscence of courage or loss; it could be a someone bringing in rare or obscure artefact for the archivists, or who is seeking information about a long-lost relative for their 'family tree', or perhaps it's a visitor from absolutely anywhere in the world!
 Opportunities to volunteer in museums in York are competitive, so I am glad to have the opportunity to do so with the York Army Museum.
 It has given me invaluable experience to successfully gain employment in the wider museum sector in York.”

 “On the death of my wife in Oct 2014 and after arranging all our affairs I realised that I would have time on my hands as over the last four years my life was devoted to caring for Gillian.
 Alan Henshall , Assistant Regimental Secretary , for the Royal Dragoon Guards, who I have known for some years, said the museum required volunteers, especially people associated with the army and Regiment.

 “I thought what a good idea, especially as I served 22 years in the 5th Dragoon Guards and my father in law served in the Regiment from 1926 to 1941 so knew a lot of Regimental history.